Sudoite/ctf-writeups/README.md

 5. [Silk Road I](./ASISCTF2019/silkroad) (ASIS CTF Quals 2019): This pwnable challenge requires reverse-engineering some code and satisfying a set of constraints to compute a secret key, in order to proceed to the actual vulnerable section of the code.

+6. [Keygenme-1](./PicoCTF2018/RE/keygenme-1) (PicoCTF 2018): reverse engineer a program to validate product keys.
+This one wasn't too tricky.

 ### Web Challenges

 1. [A Kaley Ceilidh](./PicoCTF2017/kaley-ceilidh) (PicoCTF 2017): A blind NoSQL injection attack on a server running MongoDB and NodeJS.
 Also covers Http requests in Python.
 (Solved with hints from other sources)